-4) Create your plan for launch day.
-There's usually a great plan behind every great launch.
-As Ben Franklin famously said, by failing to prepare, you are preparing to fail -- product launches are no different.
+There’s usually a great plan behind every great launch.
+As Ben Franklin famously said, by failing to prepare, you are preparing to fail — product launches are no different.

 When creating your launch plan, work backwards.
 If your goal of this launch is to get 100 new customers, what do you need to do to get there?
 If your goal is to cross-sell a new product to 300 key accounts, how many of them do you need to reach out to?

 Once you’ve set a clear goal, make a list of all the possible things you could do to hit your goal — don’t leave anything off the table.
 The point here is to create a list of everything you could do and then whittle it down.

 Pro tip: After you get all of your ideas, clean them up and put them in a document (Google Sheets work great here), then give every idea an “ICE” score from 1 to 10.
 ICE stands for impact, confidence and ease:

 - Impact.
 If this idea works, will it have a big impact?